mortadaNotGenius/Sparta-Client/discord auto level.md

 #                                                       use it at your own risk! :

+# Requirements

++ discord Dark Mode them, How to use, open the chat u want to start.

 # Features :

 + send random top funny jokes on chat to get level